MichaelCurrin/ansible/README.md

 # Ansible Playbooks
 > Manage packages and configurations on my machines using Ansible

-Focused on managing a Linux laptop.
+This guide is focused on managing a Linux laptop and includes setup and run steps.
+This was my first time using Ansible and these instructions are aimed at other beginners or myself when I need a reference.

 ## Requirements